First Church and Parish - Dedham

 375 Years of History in Short

-The Dedham Food Pantry was founded after a 1989 sermon at First Church inspired parisioners to address issues of hunger in our town.
-In 2010 the First Church and Parish in Dedham became an offical Welcoming Congregation.
+The Dedham Food Pantry was founded after a 1989 sermon at First Church inspired parishioners to address issues of hunger in our town.
+In 2010 the First Church and Parish in Dedham became an official Welcoming Congregation.
 And in 2010 First Church and Parish in Dedham became the home for the Dedham Farmer's Market.

 History of First Church and Parish in Dedham in Three Discourses (1839) By The Rev. Dr. Alvan Lamson

 In 1818 the First Church of Dedham, a village southwest of Boston, had divided over the calling of a new minister.
 The parish (i.e., the adult citizens of the town), having become sympathetic to Unitarianism, called a liberal, the Rev. Alvan Lamson.
 The church (i.e., those persons who attended regularly), 2 smaller, more tradition-minded group consisting largely of women, objected to the choice of Mr. Lamson by a vote of fourteen to eighteen.
 In spite of the church's opposition, the parish settled and ordained Mr. Lamson as its minister.
 Whereupon the majority of the members of the church, assuming themselves to be the true society, withdrew, claiming as their own the property, furnishings, and records they left behind.
 When this happened the people of the parish, plus the liberal minority of the church, replaced the former deacons with new deacons of their own number, and sued for the recovery of the church property.